All Episodes

 And about the number of people that watched, this is a good way to put it in perspective.

-The Sunday night football game on Fox was the highest rated NFC championship game in 17 years.
+The Sunday night football game on Fox was the highest-rated NFC championship game in 17 years.

 That game had nearly double the audience of last night's State of the Union, which aired on all networks.

-The championship game, the NFC championship game aired on one network on Fox Sunday at 6.30, and it had twice the audience, actually it wasn't a State of the Union, it's actually a class warfare rally last night in the House chamber on every network.
+The championship game, the NFC championship game aired on one network on Fox Sunday at 6.30, and it had twice the audience.

-So the magic, the Messiah, the uh hope and change, all that, it has uh it's gone.
+To put this in perspective, so the magic, the Messiah, the Hope and Change, all that, it's gone.

-The magic, all that stuff, it's it's gone.
+The magic, all that stuff, it's gone.

-Last night was was deadbeat city.
+Last night was deadbeat city.

 It really was.